 Cutting-edge Robotic Surgery at Fortis Hospitals, Mumbai

-Our surgical team is at the forefront for performing complex procedures with the robot-assisted system:
+Our surgical team is adept at performing delicate procedures with the novel robot-assisted system:

 The team is ably supported by intensive care specialists, infectious diseases specialists, radiologists and clinical pharmacologists.

 We are happy and proud that Our team has performed more than 100 robotic surgeries in last one year in spite of the corona pandemic.